The Clippers' True Trade Plans For Kawhi Leonard, Paul George, Russell Westbrook

 The question with Leonard is will the two-time Finals MVP's body be able to make it through a load-managed 82-game season and an entire postseason?
 Leonard hasn't been able to since 2020, and that featured a three-month hiatus due to COVID-19.

-Paul George's consistency as a superstar and how significantly it has dropped off since his arrival in Los Angeles is also a real concern for a team that may have to sign him to that type of extension.
-Whether it's the inability to stay healthy, the mind-boggling turnovers, the lack of desire to be the primary ball-handler, or the struggles to embracing being the number one option, the Clippers have not gotten the George they thought they were getting in 2019.
+Paul George's consistency as a superstar and how significantly it has dropped off since his arrival to Los Angeles is also a real concern for a team that may have to sign him to that type of extension.
+Whether it's the inability to stay healthy, the mind-boggling turnovers, the lack of desire to be the primary ball-handler, or the struggles to embrace being the number one option, the Clippers have not gotten the Paul George they thought they were getting in 2019.

 Since his return from a broken leg with the Indiana Pacers in 2015 until the end of his tenure with the Oklahoma City Thunder in 2019, Paul George played 312 out of a possible 328 games.
 That's a whopping 95.1 percent of games!
 Over four seasons with the Clippers, George has played in 189 of a possible 308 games.
 That just won't cut it.